Best daily deals

 Regardless of which Bluetooth option you favor, both headphones still support 3.5mm wired connections.

-It’s a little dicier if you’re an Android user—multipoint is really nice, but AAC just isn’t very good on non-Apple devices—it may be worth getting the older model if you don’t expect to swap between devices that much.
-After all, both devices still support pairing via NFC, which you can do by just holding your compatible device up to the left headphone.
+It’s a little dicier if you’re an Android user—multipoint is really nice, but AAC just isn’t very good on non-Apple devices.
+It may be worth getting the older model if you don’t expect to swap between devices that much.
+After all, both devices still support pairing via NFC, which you can do by holding your compatible device up to the left headphone.
 Even if you have to live without multipoint, it’s not like you’ll have any trouble pairing devices.

 Does the Sony WH-1000XM3 have better battery life than the WH-1000XM4?